 Regardless of how financially secure a person may be, life circumstances can quickly alter financial well-being.
-Help those whose circumstances are in flux: those suffering from natural disasters (workshop coming soon) or military personnel who face deployment.
+Help those whose circumstances are in flux: those in transition to moving into stability.
+For example military personnel face deployment as part of their career.

 Taking control of one’s finances often is a crucial step in helping people move towards a more stable future.
 We’ve tailor-made workshops for you to use with specific groups of underserved audiences, ranging from those who are being released from prison to those who are seeking adoption or building family literacy.
 Whether you’re working with a victim of domestic violence or someone who is grappling with addiction, you’ll find the customized resources you need.